howdyai/botkit/packages/docs/platforms/web.md

 | message | a message sent by the user
 | hello | event sent when a user first connects
 | welcome_back | event sent when a user reconnects
+| identify | an extended user profile is being sent by the client to be associated with the user id

 ## Botkit Extensions

-In Botkit handlers, the `bot` worker for Facebook contains [all of the base methods](../reference/core.md) as well as the following platform-specific extensions:
+In Botkit handlers, the `bot` worker for web contains [all of the base methods](../reference/core.md) as well as the following platform-specific extensions:

 ### [controller.createSocketServer()](../reference/web.md#createsocketserver)

 Configures the webserver to accept websocket connections.
 This method is called automatically by Botkit, but must be manually called when using with BotBuilder.

 ## Community & Support